osrf-migration/vrx-wiki/tutorials/rxi/hackathon_2019.md

 Here is another [**demonstration scoring video**](https://vimeo.com/user5784414/review/376723116/7d5ebd63e2) to illustrate how intercepting attackers increases the score.

 As was done in the VRX challenge, the score is published as a [vrx_gazebo Task](https://bitbucket.org/osrf/vrx/src/default/vrx_gazebo/msg/Task.msg) message on the `/vrx/task/info` topic.
+The following fields of the Task message are populated:

+ * `name` is always "wamv_command".
+ * `state` is either "running" if the attackers have not yet reached the beach and then "finished" once an attacker has reached the beach.
+ * `score` is the current numerical score.

 ### Objectives

+ * Generate a high score and report it on the shared document (honor system)
+ * Describe your solution
+ * Submit a highlight video

 ## Getting Started